 Accessibility Guidelines and Services

-Air Quality & Service Animals: Please refrain from wearing any scented products to respect participants who may be sensitive and/or allergic to these types of chemicals.
+Air Quality & Service Animals: Refrain from wearing any scented products to respect participants who may be sensitive and/or allergic to these types of chemicals.
 Unless you yourself use a service or therapy dog or other credentialed assistance animal, we ask that you not bring companion animals to the book exhibit or areas where SSSP members are presenting.

 Checklist for Program Participants: